Support-pl/ione/README.md

 </table>
 ---------------------------------------------------------------------------------------------------------

-Thanks for choosing us, contacts for support are in "Contacts" section at the start of this `README`
+Thanks for choosing us, contacts for support are in "Contacts" section at the beginning of this `README`

 ## Important Notes